-Climate change, energy and resource efficiency, health or demographic change - these and many other issues can be researched and solved by STEM.
-We are convinced that the great problems of the 21st century require more than ever a sound scientific education for adolescents.
-An education that enables students at our school to recognize, understand, explain and critically evaluate scientific phenomena and technical problems in everyday life and to draw conclusions for their own actions.
+We are convinced that the biggest issues of the 21st century require a sound scientific education from adolescents now more than ever.
+The education pupils receive at our school enables them to recognise, understand, explain and critically evaluate scientific phenomena and technical problems in everyday life and to draw conclusions for their own actions.

-The integration of the visual arts into the STEM areas motivates students to get involved in STEM-related activities.
-The integration of the arts enables STEM concepts to be presented in an innovative and visual way, to express one's own thoughts on the world through music and dance, to illustrate ideas through drawings, the production of models or graphics, or to communicate with others in a descriptive language.
+The integration of the fine arts into STEM subjects motivates students to engage creatively in STEM-related activities.
+Involving the fine arts makes it possible to present STEM concepts in an innovative and visual way, to express one's own thoughts on science and technology through artistic means of expression, and to illustrate concrete ideas through drawings, the production of models or graphics.

 STEM & STEAM